OST-Observatory/OSTdata/README.md

 [Install]
 WantedBy=multi-user.target
 ```

-Adjusts the directories and the user name as needed.
+Adjust the directories and the user name as needed.

 ### 3. Start gunicorn and set it up to start at boot

 ```
 sudo systemctl start gunicorn_ostdata.socket sudo systemctl enable gunicorn_ostdata.socket
 ```

-Check status of gunicorn with and the log files with:
+Check the Gunicorn status and logs:

 ```
 sudo systemctl status gunicorn_ostdata.socket